GruberMarkus/Export-RecipientPermissions/docs/README.md

 Server URIs to connect to
 For on-prem installations, list all Exchange Server Remote PowerShell URIs the script can use For Exchange Online use 'https://outlook.office365.com/powershell-liveid/', or the URI specific to your cloud environment
 ### 1.2.3.
-ExchangeCredentialUsernameFile, ExchangeCredentialPasswordFile
+ExchangeCredentialUsernameFile, ExchangeCredentialPasswordFile, UseDefaultCredential
 Credentials for Exchange connection
-Username and password are stored as encrypted secure strings
+Username and password are stored as encrypted secure strings, if UseDefaultCredential is not enabled
 ### 1.2.4.
 ParallelJobsExchange, ParallelJobsAD, ParallelJobsLocal
 Maximum Exchange, AD and local sessions/jobs running in parallel Watch CPU and RAM usage, and your Exchange throttling policy